David Siddons – fintech copywriter

 5. The opinion piece that doesn't show off

 Fintech is full of takes.
-But the best opinions don’t posture, they offer judgement.
+The best opinions offer judgement, not posture.

 A strong opinion piece starts grounded:

-Buyers don’t need grand vision.
-They need to see how you think when it counts.
+Buyers want to see how you think when it counts.

 Examples: